Aamdani Atthanni Kharcha Rupaiya

 Aamdani Atthanni Kharcha Rupaiya (lit.
 'Income is 50 paise and expenses are a whole rupee'; cont.
-Expenses are greater than wages) sometimes abbreviated as AAKR is a 2001 Indian Hindi-language comedy film directed by K. Raghavendra Rao starring Govinda, Juhi Chawla, Tabu and Johnny Lever.
+Expenses are greater than wages) sometimes abbreviated as AAKR is a 2001 Indian Hindi-language comedy film directed by K. Raghavendra Rao starring Govinda, Juhi Chawla, Tabu, Chandrachur Singh and Johnny Lever.
 This was the remake of the Tamil film Viralukketha Veekkam, directed by V. Sekhar.
 The film was an above-average grosser at the box office.

 Plot

 Jhumri and her husband, Bhishma, move into a new neighborhood.
 Their neighbors are three bickering couples: Vijay and Anjali who are newly married; Appu Khote and Vimla, who are married and have four children; and Ravi and Meena, who are married and have a daughter.
 Slowly the husbands are running out of money so they trick their wives and go to Hyderabad to get some money from Appu's friend.
 Meanwhile, their wives are struggling to pay their rent and decide to work even though their husbands told them not to.
 When the husbands come back, they kick their wives out of the house since they got jobs.
 The wives go to live with Jhumri and Bhishma.

 The husbands are struggling to cook and take care of their children and go out to bring a dance-bar girl home to cook and look after the children!
 One day, Meena and Ravi's daughter, Rani, is diagnosed with a heart problem and needs to be operated on quickly.
 Both husband and wife try to get two lakh rupees to save her life.
 The wives earn the amount by working hard, while Ravi tries smuggling drugs to get the money.
 The three men are then caught by the police, arrested and beaten by the police.
 Bhishma helps them by finding the real owner of the smuggling commotion and freeing the men.
 The husbands realize their mistake and apologize to their wives.
 The husbands and the wives decide to work together for a better life.
 The story has a happy ending with the families living happily together.